gschofl/bigBlastParser/Readme.md

     bigBlastParser [options] <blastfile>.xml

-    -o, --out 	dbName        Output SQLite database (default: <blastfile>.db) --max_hit	n        	  Maximum number of hits parsed from a query (default: 20);
+    -o, --out 	dbName        Output SQLite database (default: <blastfile>.db) -a, --append              Append data to an existing SQLite Blast DB.
+    --max_hit	n        	  Maximum number of hits parsed from a query (default: 20);
     						  (set -1 to parse all available hits) --max_hit	n 		      Maximum number of hsps parsed from a hit (default: 20);